4 Tips for Effective Health Club Social Media Marketing

 MQLs/SQLs (Marketing/Sales Qualified Leads) – Focus on giveaways and educational gated content such as checklists, eBooks, etc. to turn a follower into a lead by having them exchange their contact information for the content.

-Member Generation – At this stage, your content focus should be on Bottom-of-Funnel membership offers, free trials, giveaways, etc. to encourage leads from social media to come in and give your health club a try.
+Member Generation – At this stage, your content focus should be on Bottom-of-Funnel membership offers, free trials, giveaways, etc., to encourage leads from social media to come in and give your health club a try.

-It doesn’t matter how many fans or followers you have; if you rely exclusively on organic content, you will not grow your community.
-Additionally, you will miss out on prospects that meet your demographic and psychographic parameters that have not found your social feeds.
 You need to be willing to allocate some of your marketing spend on a social ad budget to boost your reach and bring in leads.
 Social media content should be a mixture of paid and organic for the best results.
 Be sure to spread your gym’s social media ad budget in a variety of paid programs such as boosted posts, “Like” ads, giveaways, contests, and membership offers.

 Social media is constantly evolving, but despite the platform being tried-and-true or the hot new site, by providing engaging, educational, and entertaining content, whether organic or paid, your gym can grow its membership base by becoming the go-to social page for health and fitness.